 I'm not so sure.
 Though research does suggest that happy couples have sex two or three times a week, I believe that putting an unhappy couple (especially one with different libidos) on a set sexual schedule is potentially a recipe for disaster.

-When it comes to working with clients who are unhappy in their relationships, sex is always one of the topics that comes up.
-Either he wants it too often or she complains he isn't interested anymore.
-Differing libidos causes stress in a relationship, but that stress isn't relieved if a couple has sex twice a week.
-In fact, bowing to an outside arbitrary number will add more pressure.
+When I work with clients who are unhappy in their relationships, sex in marriage is always one of the topics that always comes up.
+Either he wants it too often, or she complains he isn't interested enough (it's not just men who want more sex!).

 Don't get me wrong.
-I'm a strong believer in frequent sex.
-But who's to say that you can't have gourmet sex once a month and be happy?
-When I'm working with a client that's not satisfied with their sex life, we usually dig into the why behind the issue before digging into the frequency.
+I'm a strong believer in frequent sex!
+But who's to say that you can't have gourmet sex once a month and feel happy?

 First and foremost, let's be honest here.
 When we have sex, we are satisfying primal needs of human connection.